Hecris10/react-history-state/CONTRIBUTING.md

-# Contributing to react-state-history
+# Contributing to react-history-state

-Thank you for your interest in contributing to react-state-history!
+Thank you for your interest in contributing to react-history-state!
 This document provides guidelines and patterns that all contributors should follow.

 ## Development Setup